rwijtvliet/dotfiles/README.md

 * In Windows, run it from git bash.

-The script simply searches for the `install.sh` files in the subfolders, and executes them.
+The script takes one or more app folder names as arguments, and also allows for the usage of text files; see `./install.sh -h` for help.

 Whenever the `install.sh` script has completed correctly, we need to handle the `.private` files that handle private information such as passwords.

 * If the repository is a private one, the `.private` files and folders will not be empty, and nothing needs to be done.

-* If the repository was cloned from github or another public source, there will be no `.private` folders, only `.private` files, which are all empty and must be replaced.
+* If the repository was cloned from github or another public source, there will only be empty `.private` files.
+These must be replaced.
 The replacement can be:

   - an identically named file or folder, copied over from a (non-public) source.